sedefnurkayran/sedefnurkayran.github.io/_posts/2024-09-24-creating-blog-on-ASP.Net-Core.md

 {: data-toc-skip='' .mt-4 .mb-0 }

-Blog posts and tag information are managed with PostViewModel in the project.
+## Blog posts and tag information are managed with PostViewModel in the project.
 This model allows the post and tag information to be displayed at the same time.
 In addition, the ViewComponent structure is used to make some parts of the blog page reusable.
-For example, ```c# vc:tags-menu</vc> and vc:new-posts</vc>``` components are defined to display the tag menu and new blog posts.
+For example, ```vc:tags-menu</vc> and vc:new-posts</vc>``` components are defined to display the tag menu and new blog posts.
 These structures can be called from any page to display dynamic content.

-In the project, URL name redirection has been done in order to correctly redirect users to the lists of blog posts and tags.
+## In the project, URL name redirection has been done in order to correctly redirect users to the lists of blog posts and tags.
 For this process, a custom route is defined using MapControllerRoute in Program.cs file.
 Instead of MapDefault, a route is configured as follows:
 ```c#
 app.MapControllerRoute(
     name: "posts_details",